strimzi/proposals/037-pluggable-pod-security-profiles.md

 ```

 `PlatformFeatures` in this method is another new interface which provides some of the methods provided by the `PlatformFeaturesAvailability` class which is part of the `operator-common` module`
-It uses the features which might be relevant for generating the securitny context:
+It uses the features which might be relevant for generating the security context:

 ```java
 public interface PlatformFeatures {